eliranwong/uniquebibleapp-webtop/README.md

 You need 11.51GB on your computer to install our webtop version.

+Yes, it is huge, because we try our best to package everything for you.

 # Install Docker FIRST

 If you have not installed docker, install it first!